eBPF Basics (Part 2)

 } events SEC(".maps");

-2. In a header file, define a structure that will represent the data that you want to send to user space.
-For example:
+2. In an header file, define a structure representing the data you want to send to user space (include this header file both in the .bpf.c file and in the .c file):

 struct struct_to_give_to_perf {